-The Red River (or Buffalo War) between the United States military, Cheyenne, Arapaho, Comanche, and Kiowa left the tribes subdued and confined to their reservations.
+The Red River (or Buffalo War) between the United States military, Cheyenne, Arapaho, Comanche, and Kiowa left the nations subdued and confined to their reservations.

-The Ponca re removed from Nebraska to Indian Territory.
+The Ponca removed from Nebraska to Indian Territory.

 The Iowa are removed from Nebraska and Kansas to Indian Territory.